oasisprotocol/docs/docs/node/run-your-node/prerequisites/set-up-trusted-execution-environment-tee.md

 For transitioning to the DCAP attestation, follow these steps:
 1. See if your system [supports DCAP attestation].
 If your hardware does not support DCAP attestation, you'll need to migrate your node to newer hardware.
-2. [Gracefully shutdown] your compute nodes (Sapphire and Cipher).
-3. Transition to DCAP attestation:
+2. Transition to DCAP attestation:
   - In case you are running AESM service on Docker follow [these instructions].
   - Otherwise manually configure AESM service to use DCAP attestation:
     1. Remove any leftover EPID attestation packages.
 If running on Ubuntu 22.04 run